Harassment and Discrimination Policy

 Iona College is committed to maintaining a workplace free from sexual harassment and discrimination.
 This Policy is one component of the College’s commitment to a discrimination-free work environment.

-All members of the College community may use this procedure.
+All members of the College community may use this procedure for complaints and investigations related to Harassment and Discrimination.
 For the purpose of this policy, the College community includes, but is not limited to, all faculty, staff (including student workers), students, alumni, interns (paid and unpaid), applicants, volunteers and visitors to the College, vendors and service-providers.

 - Iona College complies with applicable provisions of local, state and federal law that prohibit discrimination in employment, in admission or access to its educational or extracurricular programs, activities, or facilities, on the basis of race, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity, age, marital status, service in the armed forces of the United States, or against qualified individuals with disabilities on the basis of disability.

 - Harassment and discrimination will not be tolerated by Iona College.
 Such behavior subverts the mission of the College and threatens the careers, educational experience, and well-being of students, faculty, and staff.
 In both obvious and subtle ways, harassment and discrimination are destructive to individual students, faculty, staff, and the academic community as a whole.
 When through fear of reprisal, a student, staff member, or faculty member is subject to harassment or discrimination, the College’s ability to carry out its mission is undermined.